Schneegans/schneegans.github.io/about.md

 title : About
 header : about
 teaser: signals.jpg
 excerpt: "This is the personal blog of Simon Schneegans, researcher at the <a href='https://www.dlr.de'>DLR (German Aerospace Center)</a> in Braunschweig.
-On this website you will find news regarding Gnome-Pie, some tutorials and other (hopefully) interesting stuff!"
+On this website you will find news regarding my GNOME Shell extensions, some tutorials and other (hopefully) interesting stuff!"
 colors: color-signals
 contents: false
 ---